- Peptide (C)RGPTITDKDRTKGPAE, corresponding to amino acid residues 578-593 of rat KCNQ2 (Accession O88943). Intracellular, C-terminus.

 - Western blot analysis of KCNQ2 transfected HEK-293 cells:1.
 Anti-KCNQ2 Antibody (#APC-050), (1:200).

-2. Anti-KCNQ2 Antibody, preincubated with the control peptide antigen.
+2. Anti-KCNQ2 Antibody, preincubated with KCNQ2 Blocking Peptide (#BLP-PC050).

 The KCNQ family of voltage-gated K+ channels includes 5 known members: KCNQ1 to KCNQ5.
 Structurally, the KCNQ family belongs to the six transmembrane domain category of K+ channels.

 KCNQ family members can form either homo- or heteromultimeric channels with different functional consequences.
 For example KCNQ2 and KCNQ3 heteromultimers give rise to a much larger channel current than when either protein is expressed alone, probably due to enhanced plasma membrane expression of the combined channel.
 Indeed, KCNQ2/KCNQ3 heteromultimers are believed to be the molecular correlates of the so-called M current.
 This current is a K+ neuronal current that is strongly inhibited by the activation of the M1 subtype of the muscarinic acetylcholine receptor.